FuelLabs/sway/docs/src/blockchain-development/storage.md

 ## Manual Storage Management

 Outside of the newer experimental `storage` syntax which is being stabalized, you can leverage FuelVM storage operations using the `store` and `get` methods provided in the standard library (`std`).
+Which currently works with primitive types.

 With this approach you will have to manually assign the internal key used for storage.